dima028/aws-cloud/module5.md

 * **S3 Intelligent-Tiering**: Ideal for data with unknown or changing access patterns.
 Requires small monthly monitoring and automation fee per object.
 Amazon S3 monitors objects’ access patterns.
 If you haven’t accessed an object for 30 consecutive days, Amazon S3 automatically moves it to the infrequent access tier, S3 Standard-IA.
 If you access an object in the infrequent access tier, Amazon S3 automatically moves it to the frequent access tier, S3 Standard.

 * **S3 Glacier**: Low-cost storage ideal for data archiving.
 Able to retrieve objects within a few minutes to few hours.
 For example, you might use this storage class to store archived customer records or older photos and video files.
+Optimized for archival data.

 * **S3 Glacier Deep Archive**: Lowest-cost object storage class ideal for archiving, but slower at retrieving objects than S3 Glacier.
 Able to retrieve objects within 12 hours.
+Optimized for archival data.

 ### Comparing Amazon EBS and Amazon S3